flutter/website/animations/staggered-animations/index.md

   This example uses two [animation controllers](https://docs.flutter.io/flutter/animation/AnimationController-class.html): one for image selection/de-selection, and one for image deletion.
   The selection/de-selection animation is staggered.
 (To see effect this yourself, you may need to increase the `timeDilation` value.)
-  Select one of the largest images which shrinks while displaying a checkmark inside a blue circle.
-Then select one of the smallest images.
-The large image expands before the small image shrinks.
-This behavior is similar to that used by Google Photos.
+  Select one of the largest images&mdash;it shrinks as it displays a checkmark inside a blue circle.
+Select one of the smallest images&mdash;the large image expands before the small image shrinks.
+This staggered behavior is similar to that used by Google Photos.

 </aside>